Every September we study poetry in our homeschool.

 Listen to them.
 Read the lyrics.
 Identify the poetic devices.

-Explore the 5 senses: taste, smell, hear, touch, taste:
+Explore the 5 senses: taste, smell, hear, touch, and taste:

 Poetry is a sensory, imagery experience.

-wood, greenarie, yellow, posts, rocks, red, pink, white, mom weeding for life, her hobby
+wood, greenery, yellow, posts, rocks, red, pink, white, mom weeding for life, her hobby

-strawberries, onions, beans, tomatoes, and lettuce, every plant grown you could think of
+strawberries, onions, beans, tomatoes, and lettuce, every plant grew you could think of

 plants, dirt, deer